AdityaSinghDevs/Project-ORCA_v0/Experimental/face and yolo/Documentation.md

 face.py runs the model SFace and YuNet parallelly which recognizes known and unknown faces.
 To run only yolov10 run yolov10_inference.py

+esp32_processor.py runs ths model on esp32 when connected to hotspot, changes might be neede with the ip address of video stream depending on the hotspot and other factors.

+updated_script.py runs the models on local cam